FAQ

 Quarter Timeline for issue of TDS certificates

-April to June On or before 15 November
+April to June On or before 15 August

-July to September On or before 15 February
+July to September On or before 15 November

-October to December On or before 15 May
+October to December On or before 15 February

-January to March On or before 15 August
+January to March On or before 15 June

 As per the extant SEBI regulations governing InvITs, typically, InvITs are required to file with the stock exchange their quarterly financials, including but not limited to, Profit & Loss Statement, Balance Sheet, Cash Flow statement, etc., within 45 calendar days (for Apr-Jun quarter, Jul-Sep quarter, Oct-Dec quarter) and 60 calendar days (for Jan-Mar quarter) post the end of the quarter.